 The Community Development division is responsible for coordinating community development and revitalization activities, primarily in low-moderate income areas of Baytown.
 The goal of the Community Development Division is to improve the quality of life for Baytown’s low to moderate-income residents and neighborhoods.
 The City of Baytown provides a wide range of services including housing, code enforcement, infrastructure improvements, and social services.
 Primary funding comes from the United States Department of Housing and Urban Development (HUD) through the Community Development Block Grant (CDBG) program.
 Other funding comes from the City of Baytown’s General Fund, CDBG Recovery Act Funds, and Harris County for transportation.
 The City of Baytown receives approximately $600,000 annually from the United States Department of Housing and Urban Development (HUD) to implement programs and projects within the city limits.
 The main purpose of these funds is to develop viable urban communities by providing decent housing, a suitable living environment, and expanding economic opportunities, principally for low-moderate income persons.

 Annually, the City develops an Action Plan based on the strategies and goals of the Consolidated Plan.
 The Action Plan is a one-year planning document that describes the amount of CDBG funding available and the proposed use of those funds for the upcoming fiscal year.
 Specifically, the Action Plan describes the activities that will be undertaken and the funding amounts for each activity.
-The Action Plan determines the types and levels of services that will be provided by the Community Development Division.
 Typical activities in Baytown include park improvements, housing rehabilitation, homebuyers’ assistance, code enforcement, and senior and youth services.
-The City of Baytown’s Community Development Programs in the current Action Plan began on October 1, 2012 through September 30, 2013.
+The City of Baytown’s Community Development Programs in the current Action Plan began on October 1, 2013 through September 30, 2014.

 The Community Development Division solicits Requests for Proposals for funding from the public in the early Spring of each year for the upcoming fiscal year.
 Non-profit, for-profit, government, or other organizations that provide community improvements, economic opportunities, and/or services to assist local residents within the city limits of Baytown should consider applying.